stacmv/test20160211/README.md

 Used Slim 2 as PHP framework, jQuery, Bootstap 2 for CSS.

+Main functionality works even without Javascript.

 ##Known Issues
  - Test Suite is incomplete;
- - NOJS fallback is not tested;
   - Documentation is absent;
  - HTML is rendered by PHP instead of static HTML page.
  - ...